strontian/rainsorter/README.md

 ## Synopsis

 rainsorter ranks each Metropolitan Statistical Area(MSA) in the United States by a metric called "Population Wetness" calculated for the month of May, 2015.
-Population Wetness is defined as the amount of rain received by an MSA during the daytime multiplied by the number of people living in that area.
+Population Wetness is defined as the total amount of daytime rain an MSA receives in the month multiplied by the number of people living in the MSA.

 ## Data Sets